 - Ted Turner’s Big Sky Lemonade

 Turn off CNN, and get your hands wrapped around Ted Turner’s best accomplishment since the 1995 Atlanta Braves.
-This is my official personal cocktail for Summer 2017.
+This is my official personal cocktail for Summer’s 2017, 2018, and 2019 (hopefully).
 I’m drinking one right now.

 If the Margarita is remembered as 3:2:1, this one is even easier, at 1:1:1.
 One part Jim Beam Kentucky Bourbon, one part Contreau, and one part lemonade.
 Serve over ice in a tumbler.
 There are plenty of variations on the whiskey-lemonade, but none better than this.